adamjanbialek/the-latest/README.md

 In the project, I used the SCSS 7-1 structure; although there are only 5 subfolders, it is due to the project's scale.
 I utilized SCSS variables for breakpoints and colors, ensuring responsiveness from approximately 320 to 1920.
 I also created a custom theme for Angular Material.

-Future plans include:

-1. Implementing a solution that automatically displays the added opinion immediately after filling out the form.
-2. Missing UI elements:
-a) Implementing a back button.
-b) After filling out the form in an article, displaying a panel thanking the user instead of resetting the form.

 One could also implement a user authentication mechanism, consequently utilizing CanActivate, CanActivateChild, or CanDeactivate, as well as
 AutoLogin and AutoLogoff features based on the token.
 In Firebase, writing and reading would, of course, be restricted to logged-in users only.
 For this purpose, I would utilize Interceptors, where I would add a request header with the appropriate value.